 Boutique Hotel Oasi — this small hotel is located very close to the beach and a short distance from central Pula.
 They have a number of rooms on offer, a restaurant on site, and breakfast is included in the room rate.
 Click here to see their latest prices

 Airbnb — Airbnb is another fantastic option for where to stay in Pula.
-There are a number of properties available, from private rooms to whole apartments that are suitable no matter your budget.
-If you’re new to airbnb, you can click here to get up to $40 off your first stay!
+There are a number of properties available, from private rooms (such as this great centrally located room) to whole apartments that are suitable no matter your budget.
+Click here to browse the best Airbnbs in Pula!

 Not quite what you’re looking for?
 Click here to browse other places in Pula!

 After enjoying the lively atmosphere and many activities that Pula has to offer, the next stop on your Istria itinerary should be the northwestern Istrian town of Umag.
 Umag is much smaller and much more laid-back than Pula and is very popular amongst German tourists.
 Its compact old town, many great restaurants, and great swimming areas make it a fantastic addition to any Istria itinerary.

 Though very small, the Old Town in Umag is incredibly quaint and very much worth exploring.
 There are a number of cafes and restaurants lining the water and a few pretty, cobblestoned streets to get lost in.
 There aren’t many breathtaking “sites” to see here, however, the atmosphere is one that lends Umag to be explored.

 Stella Maria Swimming Area

 One of the best reasons to visit Umag is to spend some time soaking up the sun and swimming in the warm Adriatic sea.
 Luckily, Umag has a number of great swimming areas absolutely perfect for this, however, the one we would recommend is the Stella Maria Swimming Area.